 Clarence J. Santos, the owner of the fishing vessel Cutty’s Ark, owned this property until 1983.
 It was a guest house known as Santos Court in the late 1980s.

-The “Kar-” in Karilon is Karen B. Katzel (b 1921), the “-ilon” is Ilona Royce Smithkin (b ±1920), and a gallery bearing their fused names has existed at least a half century, originally in Peter Hunt’s old shop at 432 Commercial.
-Smithkin, who left her native Poland in the late 30s, studied in Berlin, Antwerp and, in New York, with Robert Brackman at the Art Students League, which has deep and broad connections to the Provincetown art scene.
-Two of her prominent subjects who also had Cape-end connections were Tennessee Williams and Bobby Short.
+The “Kar-” in Karilon is Karen B. Katzel (1921-2013), the “-ilon” is Ilona Royce Smithkin, and a gallery bearing their fused names has existed at least a half century, originally in Peter Hunt’s old shop at 432 Commercial.
+Smithkin, who left her native Poland in the late ’30s, studied in Berlin, Antwerp and, in New York, with Robert Brackman at the Art Students League, which has deep and broad connections to the Provincetown art scene.
+Two of her prominent subjects who also had Cape End connections were Tennessee Williams and Bobby Short.
 She can — and should — be seen in video clips like Ilona Royce Smithkin: A Colorful Life and the 2010 version of Eyelash Cabaret, with Zoë Lewis.
-Katzel and Smithkin also own Poor Richard’s Landing, 437-439 Commercial.
-More pictures and history»
+Katzel and Smithkin also owned Poor Richard’s Landing, 437-439 Commercial.

 We’re in Bangs country now.
 The Copper Fox condominium, built in 1856, was once the home of William B. Bangs (1866-1923), the son of Perez Bangs (1847-1899) and Julia (Couillard) Bangs (1848-1907).
 Bangs dealt in stoves, tinware, plumbing and bicycle repairing in his store at 191 Commercial Street.
 He married Jennie McKenzie (b 1874), whose sister was Jessie Ann (McKenzie) Engles (d 1943).
 Engles was head of Crofton House and Ridgeway Refectory at Wellesley College.
 She lived in this house until her death in 1943, and was succeeded by her daughter Ruth Engles.
 More pictures and history»